French

 • Grammar - games, revision and practice in class and using the Internet.

-This is a new-style linear A level course.
+This is a linear A level course.
 You will NOT be entered for an external AS exam at the end of the first year.
 In the second year of the course, you will take external exams that assess content covered in the first and second year.
 These exams will determine your A level grade.

 You will continue to build on your listening, reading, writing and speaking as well as your knowledge of grammar.

-Listening, reading, translation paper - 40%
+Listening, reading, translation paper - 50%

-Writing paper - 30%
+Writing paper - 20%

 Speaking test - 30%